-• Students in the Master of Arts in Counseling: Addiction Counseling Specialization students are required to purchase the following book: The Diagnostic and Statistical Manual of Mental Disorders
+- Students in the Master of Arts in Counseling: Addiction Counseling Specialization will NOT have to purchase a required manual that is accessible in the TUW library, i.e., The Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR). - A student must stay in active status with the University to ensure the practicum (and internship) is covered by the University insurance and the practicum hours (and internship hours) are officially recorded. - Students taking Leave of Absence (LOA) are not considered actively enrolled students.
+Master of Arts in Counseling: Addiction Counseling Specialization students acquiring the clinical practicum hours

-(DSM-5).
+(and internship hours) must register for Clinical Practicum, Clinical Practicum Continuation, Clinical Internship or Clinical Internship Continuation to complete hours if not completed within the 2 course set Practicum or the 4 course set of Clinical Internship (The cost is \$750 per continuation course, and it is a non-credit course).

-- A student must stay in active status with the University to ensure the practicum (and internship) is covered by the University insurance and the practicum hours (and internship hours) are officially recorded. - Students taking Leave of Absence (LOA) are not considered actively enrolled students.
-Master of Arts in Counseling: Addiction Counseling Specialization students acquiring the clinical practicum hours (and internship hours) must register for Clinical Practicum, Clinical Practicum Continuation, Clinical Internship or Clinical Internship Continuation to complete hours if not completed within the 2 course set Practicum or the 4 course set of Clinical Internship (The cost is \$750 per continuation course, and it is a non-credit course). - TUW is not responsible to find the Practicum and Internship Sites and /or agency for students.
+- TUW is not responsible to find the Practicum and Internship Sites and /or agency for students.
 The student is responsible to identify the sites and connect the Program Director or Coordinator of the Practicum/Internship with the site to arrange for an MOA and a formal interview for the student. - Students applying for a clinical counseling license (or any other mental health related field) both within and outside of California must confirm that the coursework and practicum/Internship experiences at TUW will fulfill the requirements for that respective state.
 The Master of Arts in Counseling: Addiction Counseling Specialization team is here to support students with this process and help guide students, but it is ultimately the responsibility of the student.
 In some cases, there may be additional courses or practicum requirements that may be needed either before or after graduation